Julius L. Meyer

 ..* 1962-68…..Julius (julio) Meyer, his creative career started in first grade with classmates staring at a watercolor painting of a Dinosaur displayed above the blackboard by Sister Eleanor, classmates whispered ....look! ....wow!, ....who did that?
 The next 7 years at Nativity of our Blessed Virgin Mary Parochial School in Alameda New Mexico were spent creating artwork for the Nuns.
 With their inspiration Julius painted a 3'x 4' foot gouache of a chalice held by the hands of Christ for Sister Emerica.
 A Charlie Brown pencil sketch for Sister Mary Lily.
 A small plaster sculpture of Mary our blessed Mother for Sister Thomas Mary.
 A watercolor painting of Jesus for Sister Ambrose.
 An oil painting of a Tabernacle for Father Rutowski and other works of art.

-* 1968-72…..Mary Jo Miller and Mrs. Black through these years helped teach Julius many techniques, styles and use of various mediums, acrylic, batik, silk screen printing, perspective drawing, wire sculpture, kiln jewelry, textile sewing etc. In the afternoons after school Julio and his brothers Carlos, Dennis, Sebastian, Kiven and Paul branded, roped, fed, bought and sold cattle with their uncle, Fred Lucero, at Hanna feedlot in the Albuquerque North Valley.
+* 1968-72…..Mary Jo Miller and Mrs. Black through these years helped teach Julius many techniques, styles and use of various mediums, acrylic, batik, silk screen printing, perspective drawing, wire sculpture, kiln jewelry, textile sewing etc..
+After school Julio and his brothers Carlos, Dennis, Sebastian, Kiven and Paul branded, roped, fed, bought and sold cattle with their uncle, Fred Lucero, at Hanna feedlot in the Albuquerque North Valley.

 * 1974-77….Julius earned 50 credit hours towards a fine arts degree at the University of New Mexico. and studied under Nick Abdalla, Garo Antresian, Paul Suttman, Nicolaus Von Boudos and others, while in the evenings attended live nude drawing sessions held by his cousin, Frank McCullough.

-* 1977-82 …Julius oldest sibling, Cindi Meyer was attending Highlands University in Las Vegas New Mexico and becoming the first in the family to earn a college Masters Degree, so as the the second oldest of 9 children he decided to leave UNM and work as a laborer in Farmington NM to help his parents support the family.
+* 1977-82 …Julius oldest sibling, Cindi Meyer was attending Highlands University in Las Vegas New Mexico and becoming the first in the family to earn a college Masters Degree, so as the second oldest of 9 children he decided to leave UNM and work as a laborer in Farmington NM to help his parents support the family.
 Julius worked on many different construction sites which has influenced his artwork.
 Laying pipeline for the Navajo Indian Irrigation Project, many Turnaround Maintenance jobs at the Four Corners Power Plant.
 The building of the San Juan Power Plant, units 3 & 4, etc., but kept his creative side going by making Alien costumes out of styrofoam wig heads, construction helmets and Farmington H.S. graduation gowns.
 In 1978, 6 brothers and one cousin received a perfect score on the Gong Show.
-Julius painted a construction helmet with a visor shield, silver and gave it to Chuck Barris. . .
-In 2009 someone in England uploaded the performance on YouTube titled "The Band From Far Away" (so far over 22,000,00 hits . , . . . (https://www.youtube.com/watch?v=uh9YBw8nnXg).
+Julius painted a construction helmet with a visor shield, silver and gave it to Chuck Barris. someone in England uploaded the performance on YouTube titled "The Band From Far Away" click on this link----> https://www.youtube.com/watch?v=9zzfDfbxHA0.
 In 1980 they were the opening act at Galactica 2000 in Sacramento CA. They were interviewed by Carla Aragon on P.M.
 Magazine N.M. television show about their performance on the Gong Show in 1981.

 * 1982-83 . .In 1982 , left construction and moved back to Albuquerque and worked as a cell painter at Bandelier films.
 Julius was interviewed on public tv about his artwork by Mary Noskin on Accent talk show.

 * 1983-85 . .
-1983 Julius L. Meyer was jurried into the inaugural Feria Artesana originally curated by Reyes Newsom Jaramillo at the Albuquerque Convention Center.
+While working as a paste up artist for Graph Arts Publishing in 1983, Julius L. Meyer was jurried into the inaugural Feria Artesana originally curated by Reyes Newsom Jaramillo at the Albuquerque Convention Center.
 In 1983 he went with a friend to the Albuquerque Hilton on a cattle cow audition for a movie.
 The casting director, Jane Jenkins came out and turned away almost everyone, then looked at Julius for a moment and asked him if he could speak spanish, he jokingly answered "Si Señora".
 After a few callbacks, Julius was offered a $2,100.00 contract, before taxes, to speak one line and hung out with Patrick Swayze for 3 days since their trailers were next to each other.
-15 years later at a restraurant on Canyon Road in Santa Fe N. M., Julius and his wife and kids ran into Patrick and his wife and introduced Patrick to Julius' family.
+15 years later at a restraurant on Canyon Road in Santa Fe New Mexico, Julius and his wife and kids ran into Patrick and his wife and introduced Patrick to Julius' family.
 In 1984 he was paid to illustrate the children's book " The Calf, the Caterpillar and the Curandera" for El Grito Del Sol out of San Francisco C.A. .
-From 84 to 85 Julius worked as a paste up artist for Graphic Arts Publishing.

 * 1985-94 . .
 In 1985 Julius was hired by General Electric and started working at G E's Aircraft Engines Albuquerque Plant as a composites fabricator.
 Engineers recognized his hand dexterity and placed him on ducts and manifolds requiring hands on molding techniques and manual forming of composite graphite for the outer casings of the F404 fighter jets.